garybayes/mindforge-orchestrator/docs/deployment-plan.md

 ✔ SaaS-App is a highly active repo
 ✔ It includes multiple workflows
 ✔ Complexity exposes missed edge cases
-✔ It validates Orchestrator on a real product development cycle
+✔ It validates Task Assistant on a real product development cycle

 Outcome: Validated performance under real & complex usage.

-PHASE 5 — Deploy Orchestrator into the Book Repo
+PHASE 5 — Deploy Task Assistant into the Book Repo

 The Book repo is: